 Dr Bethan O’Neil

-Corporate Responsibility & Business Leadership; Operations & Innovation Management; Small Business Management & Entrepreneurship
+Business Leadership and Corporate Responsibility; Operations & Innovation Management; Small Business Management & Entrepreneurship; Business Strategy.

 - Corporate Governance, models of governance; leadership & management, roles of the CEO; organisational development & transformation (particularly concepts of ‘challenge’, ‘trust’, ‘hubris’)

 - HE shape, structures & systems and contribution to the knowledge economy: particularly strategic alliances, innovation, collaboration and inter-organisational working (including cross-sector); policy, people & process paradigms; HE in Further Education patterns & delivery.

 - Economic regeneration, Creative Industries and vocational skills, training & workforce development in FE/HE policy contexts; lifelong learning

 Prior to taking up her current role as Quality Assurance Enhancement Manager and Lecturer in Business and Management, Dr Bethan O’Neil enjoyed many years as a higher education professional.
 She has worked in dual capacities as an academic lecturer and manager in law, management and business, and in senior administrative/executive posts as University Secretary/Clerk to the Board of Governors, Bethan has been a member of various University Senior Management Teams.
 In addition, she has run her own educational management consultancy with a particular focus on strategic and operational leadership, governance and management within inter-organisational contexts, as well as policy and change management in UK FE/HE institutions.